The Bankrate promise

 1. Choose a specific savings goal

-“Find out what you want your money to do for you,” says Amy Irvine, CFP, owner of Rooted Planning Group and a financial adviser on the Wealthramp network.
+“Find out what you want your money to do for you,” says Amy Irvine, CFP, owner of Rooted Planning Group.
 “Have the emotional conversation with yourself about your money and what you hope it accomplishes.”

 2. Set a savings deadline

 If you know you need $10,000 to buy a car next year, you may need to set aside $833 a month for the next 12 months.
-For retirement, you might decide to use a calculator to estimate how much you need to invest for the next 30 years.
-If you want to save $1 million, with certain assumptions related to investment performance, that might mean setting aside $600 each month.
+For retirement, you can use a calculator to estimate how much you need to invest to hit your retirement savings goals.

 3. Create a different account for each goal